PS2U/TechNote/system-design/designing-data-intensive-applications/ch2.md

 ### The SPARQL query language

 SPARQL is a query language for triple-stores using the RDF data model.
-It predates Cypher, and since Cypher’s pattern matching is borrowed from SPARQL, they look quite similar.
+It predates Cypher, and since Cypher's pattern matching is borrowed from SPARQL, they look quite similar.

 ### Graph Databases Compared to the Network Model

-At first glance, CODASYL’s network model looks similar to the graph model.
+At first glance, CODASYL's network model looks similar to the graph model.
 They differ in several important ways:

 - In CODASYL, a database had a schema that specified which record type could be nested within which other record type.
 In a graph database, there is no such